HenrikBengtsson/progressr/vignettes/progressr-intro.md

 ```

-### Replace any cli progress bars with progressr progress updates
+### Replace any cli progress bars with progressr updates

 The **cli** package is used for progress reporting by many several
 packages, notably tidyverse package.
 For instance, in **purrr**, you